-In accordance to the "Campus Sex Crimes Prevention Act" of 2000, which amends the Jacob Wetterling Crimes against Children and Sexually Violent Offenders Registration Act, the Jeanne Clery Act and the Family Educational Rights and Privacy Act of 1974, Moraine Park Technical College is providing a link to the Wisconsin Department of Corrections Sex Offender Registry.

-This act requires that institutions of higher education issue a statement advising the campus community where law enforcement information provided by the state concerning registered sex offenders may be obtained.
-It also requires registered sex offenders in a state to provide notice to each institution of higher education in the state which the person is employed, carries a vocation, or is a student.
+In accordance to the Campus Sex Crimes Prevention Act of 2000, which amends the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act, the Jeanne Clery Act, the Family Educational Rights and Privacy Act (FERPA) of 1974 and State law, the College is provide a link to the Wisconsin State Sex Offender Registry.
+All sex offenders are required to register in the state of Wisconsin and to provide notice of each institution of higher education in Wisconsin at which the person is employed, carries a vocation or is a student.